 This high Gothic tower dates back to the 15th century, raised on the location of the old Gallo-Roman wall.
 Painted by Pierre Cornaille, they crowned it by a spire in 1608, unfortunately destroyed in a fire in 1824.

 Did you know that we found a primitive clock, in Auxerre?
 Sure, in church Saint-Eusèbe's bell-tower!
 In 1462, they decided to move it in another place: so they started to raise an arcade on one of the tower of counts of Auxerre's castle.

 The silversmith Jean Debilly created dials: one in enamel with Gothic letters, the other one with gold and Roman letters.
 A man called Jean Caradon melted the bell in Paris.
-All was completed in 1483...
+Everything was completed in 1483...